dev-vmpyr/LoLboi/README.md

-# LoLboi - F everyone.
+# LoLboi

+Such a smart friend of your's that you'd die of dumbness.